Doomsday Predictions are Forever

 If humanity had remained locked into the contemporary technology, Malthus’s and Erlich’s predictions might have fared better; however, humanity’s ability to adapt and overcome all manner of difficult circumstances and seemingly impossible challenges, is arguably our species most remarkable trait, one they should not have discounted.

 Malthus and Erlich, however, looked back instead of forward.
-They knew innovations had developed painstakingly slow throughout most of human history.
+They knew innovations had developed painstakingly slowly throughout most of human history.
 Centuries passed without a breakthrough.
 Man was nomadic for thousands of years; civilizations developed only after mankind learned to tame the land.
 The wheel came thousands of years after civilizations developed, migrating to other civilizations millennia after its discovery.
 The original American civilizations never had it until the 1600s.
 Malthus, despite being on the cusp of an era of incredible innovation and transformation, could not imagine the dramatic upheaval to come.
-The steam engine, the cotton gin, railroads, and other breakthroughs of the industrial revolution changed the world from the agrarian society it had been since civilization had begun and vastly accelerated the pace of change.
+The steam engine, the cotton gin, railroads, and other breakthroughs of the industrial revolution changed the world from the agrarian society it had been since civilization had begun and vastly accelerated the pace of change, but he couldn’t recognize their potential.

 https://fee.org/articles/paul-ehrlich-wrong-on-60-minutes-and-for-almost-60-years/

 He incorrectly forecasted the collapse of civilization in the next decade, but he says he made no basic mistakes?
-That’s a bold claim.
-Perhaps in seven years his next prediction will prove true, or perhaps in seven years, his followers will latch on to another doomsday prediction having forgotten this one.
+That’s bold.
+Perhaps in seven years his next prediction will prove true, or perhaps by then his followers will latch on to another doomsday prediction having forgotten this one.

 erlich-interview-1970 [beginning at 9:44]

-Despite his initial caveat: he was against government interference–which he completely contradicts with the remainder of his statement–he advocates for top down control of our lives.
+Despite his initial caveat: he was against government interference–something he completely contradicts during the remainder of his statement–he advocates for top down control of our lives.
 This is Plato’s notion of philosopher kings ruling via their expertise.
 However, his own expertise was a public failure.
 His morality was an even bigger failure.
 Few would want to live under his imposed dystopian morality.

-Dr. Erlich reminds me of Dr. Fauci who thought his title and expertise in medicine qualified him to make public policy.
+He is like Dr. Fauci who thought his title and expertise in medicine qualified him to make public policy.
 Dr. Erlich, like Dr. Fauci, would have been another public policy disaster.
 His knowledge of biology and his overall intelligence, clearly did not extend to all realms.
-Yet, our media and politicians repeatedly instruct us to trust “experts” like Erlich to dictate government policy.
+Yet, our media and politicians repeatedly instruct us to trust “experts” to dictate government policy.
 This model has failed repeatedly, from Malthus in 1798 right though today.
 Will we ever learn?

 Dave https://seek-the-truth.com/about/